 Regional air carriers, Sansa and Nature Air both fly routes between San Jose and the Osa airport in Puerto Jimenez, a popular base on the Osa Peninsula.
 The short flights take about an hour and cost between $100-$150 one-way.

-On both my visits to Costa Rica, I’ve rented a car from San Jose and used it to travel around.
+On 2 of my 3 my visits to Costa Rica, I’ve rented a car from San Jose and used it to travel around.
 At the end of these trips, I chose a one-way flight back to San Jose.

-One word of caution regarding your initial arrival into San Jose at the start of your trip.
-On my most recent visit, the airport was extremely busy with numerous flights arriving around the same time.
+On my 2nd trip to Costa Rica, the airport was extremely busy with numerous flights arriving around the same time.
 As a result, my plane landed late and I had a 2-hour wait in line at Costa Rican Customs and Border Control.

 But, it’s something to be aware of when considering whether to drive or fly to the Osa Peninsula.
 Although I was late to pick up my rental car, the car was still there waiting for me.
 I wouldn’t have been as lucky if I had booked a flight.

-I also planned a stop in Manuel Antonio along the way for a couple nights.
+I also planned a stop in Manuel Antonio along the way for a couple of nights.
 After being so delayed at the airport, this planning saved us from having to drive at night on roads with few or no lights.

 Osa Peninsula Hotels

 Named “Sweet Gulf” for a reason, the Golfo Dulce looks and feels more lake than ocean.
 The calm, clear, sun-kissed water reflects the bright, blue sky overhead just like a piece of glass.

 Puerto Jimenez has just a few thousand residents and one dusty main road.
 But, travelers will find all basic amenities including ATMs, a supermarket, a gas station, restaurants, hotels, hostels, and the small airport.

-I love to hike, but I also love having a comfy bed at night where I can wash off the day’s sweat and dirt.
+I love to hike and spot animals in the wild, but I also love having a comfy bed at night where I can wash off the day’s sweat and dirt.

 The Osa Peninsula is a tropical rainforest.
 The air is hot and saturated with moisture.
 The sweat is never-ending! 😉 For someone like me, though, with sun and heat intolerant skin, I needed to be sure my skin could regulate each night.

 It’s more rustic than Puerto Jimenez and has no ATMs.
 Cash is king so be prepared and bring enough with you to pay for your Osa Peninsula lodging, food, and tours.

 Matapalo is along the wild, rugged coastline and surrounded by primary and secondary rainforest.
 Wildlife sightings are a virtual guarantee.
 Humans not so much.

 When I began to plan a trip to the Osa Peninsula, I went back and forth about the best areas to stay.
 In hindsight, I’d absolutely still spend time in Puerto Jimenez because of its amenities, its nearness to the Golfo Dulce, and the relatively easy access to day trips and tours.

 The easy access to self-guided hiking trails and the absolute beauty and isolation of the area made Matapalo irresistible.
 This was only confirmed by locals who recommended the area for my next trip to the Osa Peninsula.

 Popular Things to Do